RobotDegilim/ME461_LABS/README.md

 3. Open VSCode's command pallete (CTRL + SHIFT + P) and run ```Dev Containers: Rebuild and Reopen in Container```

 4. Allow docker to launch GUIs by running ```xhost +local:docker```.
-This can optionally be added to the .bashrc for extra convience.
+This can optionally be _added to the .bashrc_ for extra convience.
 Ignore any warnings resulting from this command.

 5. Wait for the building process to finish.
 The building process might take upwards of 10 mins depending on your internet connection.

 6. Check your installation by running and ros2 or gazebo command.
-A good candidate is ```ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py``` since it requires all major components to be functioning properly (Ros2, Gazebo, and X11 server)
+A good candidate is ```ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py``` since it requires all major components to be functioning properly (ROS2, Gazebo, and X11 server)

 7. After building once, run ```Dev Containers: Reopen in Container``` in the command pallete.